-Violence restraining orders, or VROs, are one of the most common legal issues dealt with by criminal lawyers in Australia.
+Violence restraining orders, or VROs, are one of the most common legal issues dealt with by criminal lawyers and legal advisors in Australia.
 VROs may be imposed by a legal authority, and they put restrictions on where a person bound by the order can go and what they can do.
-Generally, a VRO will prevent an offender from coming into contact with the person or people who have taken the order out against them.
+Advice out today says that a VRO will prevent an offender from coming into contact with the person or people who have taken the order out against them.
 In come cases, they may also be prevented from going to certain places to reduce the risk of contact.

 Are Violence Restraining Orders The Same As Criminal Charges?